tsuru/tsuru/docs/provisioners/docker/schedulers.rst

 Schedulers
 ++++++++++

-Tsuru uses schedulers to chooses which node an unit should be deployed.
+tsuru uses schedulers to chooses which node an unit should be deployed.
 There are two schedulers: `round robin` and `segregate scheduler`.

 Segregate scheduler